dotnetcore/FlubuCore/docs/en/buildscript-fundamentals.md

 ## **Targets**
 -------

 Targets are used to perform specific work in a specific order.
-A target can for example execute flubu built in tasks like a task for compiling the solution or it can execute some custom code.
+A target can for example execute flubu built in tasks like a task for compiling the solution or it can execute some custom csharp code.
 Target can also have dependencies on other targets.

 ### **Create a new Target**